dltj/dltj-blog/_posts/2019-12-28-getftr-update.md

 If that were possible, then the Seamless Access Where-Are-You-From service could be bypassed for the GetFTR purpose of determining whether a user's institution has access to an article on the publisher's site.
 It would sure be nice if librarians were involved in the specification of the underlying protocols early on so these use cases could be offered.

-### Lisa's Concern: Exclusion from Advisory Committee
+### Librarian Concern: Exclusion from Advisory Committee
 See previous paragraph.
 That librarians are not at the table offering use cases and technical advice means that the developers are likely closing off options that meet library needs.
 Addressing those needs would ease the acceptance of the GetFTR project as mutually beneficial.
 So an emphatic "AGREE!" with Lisa on her points in this section.
 Publishers—what were you thinking?

-### Lisa's Concern: GetFTR Replacing the Library Link Resolver
+### Librarian Concern: GetFTR Replacing the Library Link Resolver
 Libraries and library technology companies are making significant investments in tools that ease the path from discovery to delivery.
 Would the library's link resolver benefit from a real-time API call to a publisher's service that determines the direct URL to a specific DOI?
 Oh, yes—that would be mighty beneficial.